danielrahn/marstek-jupiter-c-plus/README.md

 Documentation and resources for the Marstek Jupiter C Plus.

+## Known Issues

+### Extension Battery Not Recognized

+Press and hold the power button.
+When the light turns off, keep holding until the switch blinks, then release the button immediately.

+### Error Code 0425

+Overvoltage warning.
+Contact support for firmware update.

+### Won't Charge/Discharge

+This may be caused by a mismatch between firmware component versions.
+Contact support for firmware update.

 ## Modbus Communication

 The device supports data reading via the **RS485 interface** using Modbus RTU protocol.